colelawrence/decipad/apps/docs/docs/supported-units.md

 The default unit is Lumen (`lumen`, `lm`).

-Lumen can be expressed as `cd⋅sr` and we support expanding (or contracting) any luminous flow unit to si units.
+Lumen can be expressed as `cd⋅sr` and we support expanding (or contracting) any luminous flow unit to SI units.

 ## Solid Angle